 returns, the return is very important, and these 2 skills are the most important

 to do successful returns

 - Stamina & strength : a good physical condition is very important in

-modern tennis, and it's start with a good stamina and a decent strength as
+modern tennis, and it starts with a good stamina and a decent strength as

 it influences other skills' potentials (see below)

-- Rally skills : once the serve & return played, the rally skills are the most
+- Rally skills : once the serve & return is played, the rally skills are the most

 used skills, and thus, are often quite important, except for players volleying

-Each skill has a maximal value, called potential, which is almost impossible to surpass.
+Each skill has a maximum value, called potential, which is almost impossible to surpass.
 Your main

 player has all his potentials to 90-100% (depending on the difficulty level), but the additional players